vitalets/playwright-bdd/README.md

 2. **Cucumber-style** - recommended for migrating existing CucumberJS projects to Playwright runner

 ### Playwright-style
-Playwright-style allows you to write step definitions like a regular playwright tests.
+Playwright-style allows you to write step definitions like regular playwright tests.
 You get all benefits of [custom fixtures](https://playwright.dev/docs/test-fixtures#with-fixtures), both test-scoped and worker-scoped.